51LV3R-Theme/.github/README.md

 <center><h1> 51LV3R Theme </h1></center>
-<p>A dark (and light) theme for everyone that love see</p>
+<p>A dark (and light) theme for everyone that love see (:</p>

 <center><h2> Design Philosophy </h2></center>
-<p>Simple but comfortable: the simplicity and the comfortable style is essential to give productivity, to can to be is necessary that do you fell in home and comfortable in your workspace.</p>
+<p>Simple, but comfortable: simplicity and comfort in style are essential to productivity.
+To do a good and quality work, it is necessary that you feel at home and comfortable in your workspace.</p>
+<p>Your desktop, your rules: It is essential that do you have total control of your desktop; your desktop needs to just looks like your soul!
+Your desktop is one part of your personality, and with this theme, you can just choose what more combines with you.</p>

 <center><details><summary> <h2> Palettes </h2> </summary>
-<p>51LV3R Theme have 3 pallet kits, that is lovely called of "Dimensions"</p>
+<p>51LV3R Theme has 3 styles, which are called "Dimensions."
+Our three dimensions are: Paradise, Purgatory and Underworld.</p>

 <details><summary> <h3> Paradise </h3> </summary>
 <table>